Survival of the Fittest: How to Hedge Against Stocks

 Moreover, REITs must pay out 90% of their earnings to shareholders as dividends.
 You can invest in publicly-traded REITs as you would an ordinary stock through an online trading platform.
 REITs also exist as ETFs and mutual funds.

 However, it’s important to note that our study found REITs to have the highest correlation to stocks.
 This may have been due to how the pandemic triggered closures of strip malls and stores in which REITs invest in.

-Our study also found that private REITS may be less correlated to stocks and thus better potential stock hedgers.
+Our study also found that private REITs may be less correlated to stocks and thus better potential stock hedgers.
 But the barrier of entry is immensely high as they can only be sold to institutional investors.
-The best alternative to residential real estate are agricultural REITs because they're correlation with CPI makes them excellent inflation-resistant assets fit for risk-averse investment portfolios.
+The best alternative to residential real estate is agricultural REITs because their correlation with CPI makes them excellent inflation-resistant assets fit for risk-averse investment portfolios.

 Gold historically has been viewed as a hedge against inflation and bear markets.
 Our data found that gold is moderately correlated to the S&P 500.
 In fact, the price of gold soared as the market plummeted during The Great Recession.
 The precious metal again fared well during the COVID-19 recession as the price of gold reached an all-time high of $2,062.50 per ounce, making it one of the best investment commodities.
 And with fears of an upcoming recession permeating the news cycle, gold may shine once more.

 But how does one even invest in gold if you don’t have a giant vault and a small army to protect it?
 While it’s not as glamorous, you can invest in gold through gold ETFs.
 These are funds that aim to match the performance of the overall gold market.
 If you want to invest in gold directly, the easiest way is through an investing platform like Hard Asset Alliance.